bitcoindevkit/bitcoindevkit.org/content/blog/2021/spending_policy_demo.md

 For this example we are using the [BIP-84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki) key path: `m/84h/1h/0h/0/*` to derive extended public keys to share with other wallet participants.

+Note that the `key derive` sub-command will generate a tpub for the last hardened node in the given derivation path.
+You'll also notice that `bdk-cli` will returns our tpub with the key origin (fingerprint/path) added to it (the metadata part that looks like `[5adb4683/84'/1'/0']` right before the tpub).
+This key origin information is not necessary in order to use a tpub and generate addresses, but it's good practice to include it because some signers require it.

 ```bash
 export ALICE_XPUB=$(bdk-cli key derive --xprv $ALICE_XPRV --path "m/84'/1'/0'/0" | jq -r ".xpub")
 echo \"$ALICE_XPUB\"